-That’s what makes them so dangerous against each other.
+That’s what makes them so dangerous to each other.
 Cubs will fight each other for dominance within the burrows to establish a pecking order, but often, the weaker cubs are so traumatized that they refuse to eat when good is brought back by the parents.

 Out of these, about 50 females will hatch that have smaller jaws and so reproductive organs.
 They work by eating the males, leaving enough alive to fertilize those females who can reproduce.
 This is so that there is enough food to go around for everyone.
 Cruel, but it works.

 Sand Tiger sharks are pretty much harmless to humans, and what’s unique about them is that they’re one of the few sharks which give birth to live young instead of laying eggs.
 What’s even more interesting is that the females have two wombs.

 It doesn’t take long for them to develop teeth while they’re still inside the womb and will resort to eating each other as well as any unfertilized eggs.
 This leaves two survivors in the end, one in each womb, that enter the world already killers.